johnc13b/Portfolio/README.md

 # Portfolio of a man named John

-A portfolio to display Experience and Works from both Past and Present.
-This will serve as a base foundation to an evolving Professional Portfolio.
+An introductory coding portfolio to display Experience and Works from both Past and Present.
+This will serve as a base foundation to an evolving Personal and Professional Portfolio.

 ## Language